codeGROOVE-dev/gh-mailto/README.md

 # gh2addrs

-Find email addresses for GitHub users within your organization.
+Find email addresses for GitHub users via multiple methods

-> **Note**: Requires organization-level permissions.
-Not useful for spam/stalking.
+> **Note**: Requires organization-level permissions to be useful.
+Not helpful for spam/stalking.

 ## Install